weirdgiraffe/git-cleanup-branches/README.md

 Deleted branch feature/b (was 031b5b312).
 Deleted branch feature/c (was ab120153e).

-stale branches in origin is about to be pruned. if you will press y now it would be impossible to link your stale local branches to stale remote branches in origin.
+stale branches in origin are about to be pruned. if you will press y now it would be impossible to link your stale local branches to stale remote branches in origin.